awsteiner/o2scl/doc/o2scl/sphinx/diff.rst

 applies the formulas from Abramowitz and Stegun at a specified order.
 The class :ref:`deriv_cern <deriv_cern>` is slower and sometimes more accurate, but also fails more often than :ref:`deriv_gsl <deriv_gsl>`, which never calls the error handler.
+The GSL derivative class :ref:`deriv_gsl <deriv_gsl>` supports numerical derivatives of functions which operate on multiprecision numbers (see also :ref:`Multiprecision Support`).

 .. warning::
    For :ref:`deriv_gsl <deriv_gsl>` and :ref:`deriv_cern <deriv_cern>`